websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_06.rst

 You can enter notebook in two ways

-* *Shell* link in the top navigation bar opens a global notebook session
+* *Shell* link in the top navigation bar opens a generic notebook session

-* Each item in admin interface has its own *shell* link which oepns a notebook session prepopulated with this item
+* *Shell* button on the object of an :ref:`admin` interface opens notebook session prepopulated with this particular item

-In this tutorial we are going to use the latter way.
-Go to admin and click your own user.
-Then click *Shell* link next to *Set password*.

 .. note ::